-Dr. Moses served as president of the American Anthropological Association, chair of the board of the American Association of Colleges and Universities, past president of City University of New York/ The City College (1993-1999), and president of the American Association for Higher Education (2000-2003), and Associate Vice Chancellor of Diversity and Inclusion at the University of California, Riverside.
+Dr. Moses served as president of the American Anthropological Association, chair of the board of the American Association of Colleges and Universities, past president of City University of New York/The City College (1993-1999), president of the American Association for Higher Education (2000-2003), and Associate Vice Chancellor of Diversity and Inclusion at the University of California, Riverside.
 She currently serves as professor of anthropology at the University of California, Riverside.
 Dr. Moses’ research focuses on the broad question of the origins of social inequality in complex societies through the use of comparative ethnographic and survey methods.
 She has explored gender and class disparities in the Caribbean, East Africa and in the United States.
-More recently, her research has focused on issues of diversity and change in universities and colleges in the United States, India, Europe and South Africa.
+More recently, her research has focused on issues of diversity and change in universities and colleges in the United States, India, Europe, South Africa, and Australia.

 Dr. Fakhari is vice president for Internationalization and Strategic Initiatives at St. Francis College, Brooklyn Heights, New York.
 Prior to that, he served as associate provost for Academic Affairs and then vice president for Workforce Development, Continuing Education, and Strategic Community Partnerships at Kingsborough Community College of the City University of New York (CUNY).
 He has also been a professor of international politics at CUNY and Fordham University.
 Dr. Fakhari has been elected to the Board of Directors of Amnesty International USA three times and was elected by the Board as its chair in September 2020 and, before that, as vice chair in 2014, 2015 and 2016.
 He is also on the Advisory Council of the Aspen Institute Wye Seminars, Editorial Advisory Board of AAC&U’s Liberal Education, and International Advisory Board of GlobalMindEd.
 He frequently speaks and writes about the imperative of global, intercultural, and interreligious understanding and engagement in our rapidly globalizing and highly interdependent world.